saraao/unimelb_spartan/README.md

   ```
   source activate ENV_NAME
   ```
-- Using environment in a job
+- Using the environment in a job
   ```
   module load Anaconda3/2022.10
   eval "$(conda shell.bash hook)"